Don’t make the mistake of not using your historical transactional data

 Most recent purchase date

-Knowing the details of your customer’s last purchase will allow you to build a customer lifecycle, and targeting users who you know are just about due for another purchase makes for an ideal segment.
-Furthermore, sending your campaign at the most appropriate time is paramount in trying to engage your customers as much as possible.
+Knowing the details of your customer’s last purchase will allow you to better understand their customer journey, and targeting users who you know are just about due for another purchase makes for an ideal segment.
+Furthermore, sending your campaign at the most appropriate time is paramount to ensure your customers stay engaged.

 Knowing the source of your customer’s purchases will help you build a long-term strategy, allowing you to analyse your source traffic value and compare sources against one other.